rdegges/rdegges-blog/articles/2010/basic-xml-parsing-with-python-and-lxml.md

 March 16 2010, 10:00 PM  by Randall Degges

-Recently I’ve been developing an API using python and Django for work, which uses XML responses to speak to clients.
+Recently I've been developing an API using python and Django for work, which uses XML responses to speak to clients.
 One of my goals for the client was to be able to easily parse the XML responses that the server sends, so that I could appropriately handle errors.